harrislb/SassyLadiesUML/README.md

 SassyMethod is the concrete class to record methods.
 Four fields are recorded in this class, methodName, methodReturnType, methodAccess and argTypes.
 Getter and setters for these fields are also included.

 UMLDrawer parses the indicated classes and prints out the GraphViz code to the console.
 If this text is copied and then run with the executable (see instructions below), it will display the UML in a specified file.
 UMLDrawer contains addMethods, addFields, addClass, addExtensionArrows, and addInterfaceArrows methods to handle the different cases for parsing classes.

+MILESTONE 2 DESIGN:
+We added the class SassyMethodVisitor that extends MethodVisitor from ASM so we can return the newly decorated MethodVisitor that contains the return types.
+We had to add a lot of parsing to handle the arguments of methods, using ';', '>', and '$' as flags for when to remove and split.
+We added a parameter to all of our decorators that takes an ArrayList of the class names as Strings so that parsing return types becomes simple by asking if the given return type contains any of the classes.
+We added a method to draw the arrows that represent uses and association by adding ArrayLists in SassyClass to store these properties as they are discovered.
+The UMLDrawer then can acces each class's uses classes and draw the appropriate arrow.

+MILESTONE 2
+WHO DID WHAT
+1. evaluate problem together and discuss possible ways to solve them

+Addison drove for the first half:
+She discovered the MethodVisitor class so she created our new class, SassyMethodVisitor that extends MethodVisitor.
+She overrode the visitMethodInsn method so she could add the ability to update a Class's uses arrayList.
+She then had to add this field, along with an ArrayList of associationClasses in SassyClass.

+Lexi drove for the second half:
+She added an ArrayList of Strings of the classes to be passed into the decorators so that parsing the return types could be simplified by checking the return type string for a substring equal to a class in the ArrayList.
+She also handled parsing fields.
+This caused lots of difficulty when ArrayLists were present because the delimiters were off, so we added flags to indicate when to split.
+Then added the arrow methods to loop through the uses and associations and draw appropriate arrow type.

 To use the code: